-WOMEN'S STUDIES MAJOR: The women's studies major consists of 32 credits.
-All students must take 16 credits of core courses, which are WS 160 (Global Feminisms), WS 200 (Introduction to Women's Studies), WS 350 (Visions for Justice: Feminist Theory and Methodology), and WS 494 (Keystone Seminar).
-The remaining 16 credits are obtained by choosing classes from a list of cross-listed courses, with at least one course from each of the two blocks, A and B, listed below.
+WOMEN'S AND GENDER STUDIES MAJOR: The women's and gender studies major consists of 32 credits.
+All students must take 16 credits of courses, which are WGS 160 (Global Feminisms), WGS 200 (Introduction to Women's and Gender Studies), WGS 350 (Feminist Visions of Justice: Feminist Theory and Methodology), and WGS 494 (Keystone Seminar).
+The remaining 16 credits are to be a balance of electives from Arts & Humanities and Social Sciences (at least one course from each division), which must be chosen in consultation with the WGS director.

-MINOR: The women's studies minor consists of 20 credits.
-All students take WS 200 (Introduction to Women's Studies) and choose two out of the three following core courses: WS 160 (Global Feminisms), WS 350 (Visions of Justice: Theory and Methodology), and WS 494 (Keystone Seminar).
-The remaining 8 credits are obtained by choosing classes from cross-listed courses, with at least one course from each of the two blocks, A and B, listed below.
+WGS MINOR: The women's and gender studies minor consists of 20 credits.
+All students take WGS 200 (Introduction to Women's and Gender Studies) and choose two out of the three following core courses: WGS 160 (Global Feminisms), WGS 350 (Feminist Visions of Justice: Theory and Methodology), and WGS 494 (Keystone Seminar).
+The remaining 8 credits are to be a balance of electives from Arts & Humanities and Social Sciences (at least one course from each division), which must be chosen in consultation with the WGS director.